matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Tracker.newConversionInformation

-*Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [709](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L709)*
+*Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [718](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L718)*

 Triggered before persisting a new [conversion entity](/guides/persistence-and-the-mysql-backend#conversions).
 This event can be used to modify conversion information or to add new information to be persisted.

+This event is deprecated, use [Dimensions](http://developer.piwik.org/guides/dimensions) instead.

 Callback Signature:
 <pre><code>function(&amp;$conversion, $visitInformation, $request)</code></pre>